This Northeast Camping Trip recap is brought to you by Go RVing and all the sponsors mention below.

 Northeast Camping Trip

 Our hosted trip included three campgrounds, three restaurants, and three outdoor adventures.
 All were different, but we enjoyed them just the same!
 Read on to get the details of our fun camping vacation.
-Read about other great family road trip adventures at Sampling America.
+Read about other great family road trip adventures at Sampling America and get a list of great campgrounds for each state at Family Travels on a Budget.

 High-flying Aerial Adventure